Hippl-Eric/maintain/README.md

 ### What I Learned
 - Designing Django models to satisfy application architecture - A lot of time was spent before any code, writing down and visualizing the final application.
 Coming up with a list of requirements, led to the model structure used for the app.

-- More advanced filtering in Django - The get_reminders_upcoming property of the Car model in models.py utilizes reverse relationships, chaining, and "or" logic requiring the Django Q object.
+- More advanced query filtering in Django - The get_reminders_upcoming property of the Car model in models.py utilizes reverse relationships, chaining, and "or" logic requiring the Django Q object.

 - Reinforced knowledge of data structures - Parsing database query sets into JSON and csv format.

 - Better understanding of the POST data object returned from HTML forms - The log service form allows the user to add parts to the form.
 The backend needed to be able to handel a variable number of parts for a service.
 Iterating through the POST dictionary-like object was required.

-- Using the datetime module in python and sending to a date object in JavaScript.
+- Return a file object through a HttpResponse by setting the Content-Disposition header to "attachment".

 ### Contact